pablolucio97/Study_Content/general_development/software_architeture.md

 A proxy is a request handler that redirects your request based on rules configured in the proxy.

 A reverse proxy is a server that redirect the request to the most appropriated server according to rules configured in the reverse proxy.
 The most used reverse proxy tool is Nginx.

+## Resilience

+Resilience is the ability a software has to deal with unexpected situations.
+Example: What would happen to the system registering flow if the CEP service is unavailable?
+A good software deal with these conditions and provide another options.
+Techniques to check and improve your system resilience:

+### Health check

+You can check if a system is health creating a route that bumps on database checking it responses time.

+### Rate Limiting

+You can configure the rate limit by client always allowing most important client a large number of requests compared to adjacent systems.
+If your application supports 100 requests per second, so you could configure by example 70 requests per second for the most important client and 30 to another one.

+### Circuit Breaker

+You can implement Circuit Breaker on your system to automatically responds with 500 status code when its request exceeds the supported requests limits and automatically respond normally when the system recoveries.

 ### Another concepts